 It is important to note that the court is not required to prove beyond a reasonable doubt that you have violated the terms of your probation, making it much harder for you to mount a defense to the claim.
 You will be convicted of a probation violation if the court can prove with a preponderance of the evidence that you violated the probation.
 In the majority of criminal cases in Virginia, hearsay is not admissible in court.
 However, it is in a probation violation case.
 Take note that probation is a privilege and not a right in Virginia.
 That is why you should consult with a Virginia criminal defense attorney if you violated your probation.

 Did you violate your probation in Virginia?
-If so, it’s time to speak with an experienced Virginia criminal defense attorney from Randall Page, P.C. about your case.
+If so, it’s time to speak with an experienced Virginia criminal defense attorney from Randall, Page & Bruch, P.C. about your case.
 Call our office at 757-517-8956, or complete a contact form on our website to schedule a consultation at your convenience.